-It's a tough sell to begin with, the idea of a costumed super hero especially, and movies have about thirty seconds where an audience will make their decisions.
-Yesterday, I saw Iron Man 2, and Scarlett Johannson is on screen for almost the entire film as her secret identity, a buttoned-up hyper intelligent assistant to Tony Stark and Pepper Pots.
+It's a tough sell to begin with, the idea of a costumed superhero.
+Audiences will make their decisions in about thirty seconds.
+Yesterday, I saw Iron Man 2, and Scarlett Johannson is on screen for almost the entire film as her secret identity, a buttoned-up hyper-intelligent assistant to Tony Stark and Pepper Pots.

-I'd run into the Black Widow a few times over my years of comic book reading, but I never really was a great fan.
-Again, didn't dislike her, just didn't see her often enough to form much of an opinion.
-Which also worked in the film's favor.
-When your favorite makes the leap from comic book page to movie screen, the pressure is always on.
-But when a virtual unknown, in my case, the Black Widow, makes the jump, you can relax and enjoy the show.
+I'd run into the Black Widow a few times throughout my years of comic book reading.
+I didn't dislike her.
+I just didn't see her often enough to form much of an opinion.
+This worked in the film's favor.
+When your favorite makes the leap from page to screen, the pressure is high.
+When a virtual unknown (in my case) makes the jump, you can relax and enjoy.
 And that I did.
 Tremendously.

 When Black Widow finally has a job to do, her action scene is intense and exciting.
-Instead of just punching and kicking, she (thanks to an incredible stunt woman and some great work by Scarlett Johannson.
+Instead of just punching and kicking, she has a fighting style all her own.
+No doubt thanks to an incredible stunt performer and some great work by Scarlett Johannson.

 It involves a lot of sliding around, graceful martial arts, some dirty tricks, and a good old fashioned can of mace.